 No salt.
 We cook food tasteless, you understand me?
 Because of hunger, we are bound to eat it.

 You know, without salt in food, I don’t know how will it look like.

-We eating at the camp, you understand me.
+We eating at the camp, you understand me?
 The soldiers, they bring food from their own camp, to come and feed the people.
-There is one I could remember, there is one food they call corn Gabon.
+There is one I could remember, there is one food they call from Gabon.
 Is it Gabon peas or something like that.
 One beans, it was so fat.
 I think after the war I have not seen that type of beans.
 The beans was so, it was rich.